danmurphy1217/danmurphy.xyz/_posts/2025-12-24-the-new-cap-table.markdown

 Even with these above caveats, I believe the directional trend is clear.
 For a wide range of startups the traditional founding engineering team structure is being replaced by something leaner, more senior, and more equity-concentrated.

 The cap table is changing.
 If you're building or joining an early-stage company, it's worth understanding why.

+This raises adjacent questions I'll explore in upcoming writings: How far can non-technical founders go with AI before needing to hire engineers at all?
+What should engineers expect from non-technical cofounders who are leveraging AI extensively?
+And how should pre-AI startups restructure their existing cap tables to reflect this new reality?
+Each deserves deeper examination, but the core shift remains: early-stage engineering teams are getting smaller, more senior, and more equity-concentrated.